 Strength Training for Fat Loss?
 What "Toning Up" Really Means

-Allow me to explain.
+Allow me to explain what I mean:

 Putting on muscle will make fat loss easier and THEN, you will be able to see the definition [tone] you have been aiming for.

-So you wear yourself out counting everything but still the process is not helping you achieve your desired look or weight loss.
+Maybe you are wearing yourself out but the process is not helping you achieve your desired look or maybe you can't lose the weight--even with ALL of the cardio.
 Heck, maybe it did work for a few weeks and now you wonder why your appetite is OUT OF CONTROL.
-You feel like: "Like, I really may eat that kitchen counter".
+You have days you feel like: "I really may eat that kitchen sink".

 Rest is required for building muscle mass and a significant amount of strength that will hang around even when you lose body fat.
 And that muscle mass is what will improve your metabolism, aid with fat loss and improve body composition.
-And boot camp is cool, but Girl.
-Let's do something else for a minute!
+And boot camp is cool, but y'all...let's do something else for a minute!

-Lifting heavy for strength is generally considered 1 to 5 reps and NEEDING at least 2-5 minutes in order to recover enough to lift that again for the same amount of reps.
+Lifting heavy for strength is generally considered 1 to 5 reps and NEEDING at least 2-5 minutes in order to recover enough to lift THAT again for the same amount of reps.